The Cartographer's Daughter · Chapter 65

 Sun laid the papers out on Xu's desk in five rows and said, "Enough fragments."

-Gao, sitting under the eave with the ledger already open on her knees, answered, "Fragments are what keep governments human."
+Gao, from the ledger, said, "Fragments are what keep governments human."

 "No," Xu said.
 "Fragments are what let them forget."